 Mind mapping is a creative and engaging technique, which is used for brainstorming, presenting new ideas and note-taking.
 But combining it with your most popular content can help you deliver a unique visual piece to the right people.

-Simply put – an article can earn popularity, which with the time can slowly fade away.
+Simply put – an article can earn popularity, which with time can slowly fade away.
 Moreover, an article written on a particular topic can always be copied, while a notable mind map created with vivid colors and images can give an entirely another effect.

 Which is the most suitable article